jllerena1/table-test-mcp/piada.md

 # Joke of the Day

-**Why did the developer go broke after deploying to Vercel?**
+**Why did the developer's app show a blank page?**

-Because they kept running out of serverless functions! 💸

-(Get it?
-Because serverless isn't actually free-less!)
+Because they commented out the schema and forgot to add an error boundary! 😅

+The app was like: "I have nothing to say... literally NOTHING!"

 ---

-**Deployment Joke Bonus:**

-Why do developers love Vercel so much?

-Because it's the only place where pushing to production doesn't give them anxiety attacks!
-One push and you're live - no servers, no stress, just serverless success! 🚀
+**After the fix:**

+Developer: "Why is the page blank?"
+App: "Because you told me to keep my schema to myself!"
+Developer: *uncomments schema*
+App: "NOW we can talk!" 💬✨

 ---

+**Moral of the story**: Never ghost your schema in production!
+It needs to speak up!

+---

-*Updated: January 15, 2025 - Fresh from deployment!*
+*Updated: January 15, 2025 - Fresh from fixing the deployment!*